Safest Teeth Whiteners

 In this article

-As the name suggests, clear braces are see-through, making them similar to clear aligners, such as Invisalign.
-Unlike Invisalign, they’re not removable.
-And like traditional metal braces, they use wires and brackets to move your teeth.
+As the name suggests, clear braces are see-through, similar to clear aligners such as Invisalign.
+However, unlike Invisalign, they’re not removable.

+Like traditional metal braces, clear braces use wires and brackets to move your teeth.
 The brackets in clear braces can be made of different materials, including:

 Clear braces work in much the same way as traditional metal braces.